bhanuunrivalled/icebergJavaapi/README.md

-Using the Icerberg java API creating the z´table in GLUE
+Using the Icerberg java API creating the  table in GLUE